-Serum or urine specimen may be stored at 36-46°F/2-8°C for up to 48 hours prior to testing.
+Urine specimens may be stored at 36-46°F/2-8°C for up to 48 hours prior to testing.
 For prolonged storage, specimens may be frozen and stored below -4°F/-20°C. Frozen specimens should be thawed and mixed before testing.